itsbaraa/Chatbot/README.md

 ## Setup
-1- Clone the repository
+1- Clone the repository.

-2- install the required libraries: `pip install -r requirements.txt`
+2- install the required libraries: `pip install -r requirements.txt`.

-3- Insert the Cohere and ElevenLabs API keys in `Chatbot.py` (I added a demo API keys for testing)
+3- Insert the Cohere and ElevenLabs API keys in `Chatbot.py`.
+(I added a demo API keys for testing)

-4- Run the real-time speech-to-text server: `python RealtimeSTT_Server.py`
+4- Run the real-time speech-to-text server: `python RealtimeSTT_Server.py`.

-5- Run the chatbot frontend: `python Chatbot.py`
+5- Run the chatbot frontend: `python Chatbot.py`.

+6- Navigate to `http://127.0.0.1:5000` to use the chatbot.

 ## Showcase